 • Lists the information you'll need to complete the Schedule D

-• Describes additional capital gains and capital losses
+• Describes additional capital gains and losses you may need to report

 To complete Schedule D you need the following information for each sale you make: